ucsb-cs48-s20/project-s0-t4-new-city/team/AGREEMENTS.md

 - Trying to all work on it together
 - Meeting every week via zoom
 - Set and meet deadlines
+- Be albe to express opinions as well as listen to others' opinions
+- Be kind and friendly to all team members

 What can we count on from each other?
 - Help each other when anyone needs it
 - Go to the meetings if possible
 -